 Health Insurance Plans

 Eligible employees may select coverage under any of the three plans listed below.
 No exclusions for pre-existing conditions are included in all of the plans.
-The 2015 documents below will be updated early in 2016.
-However, the only significant change is an increase in the United Healthcare office visit copay, to $10.

 - Blue Cross Blue Shield of Rhode Island - HealthMate Coast-To-Coast (comprehensive coverage)

 - UnitedHealthcare - Choice Plus with HSA Plan (high deductible coverage)

 All plans have an in-network and an out-of-network option.
 In-network services require a nominal copayment; out-of-network services involve claim forms, deductibles, co-insurance and out-of-pocket maximums.